openstack/oslo-specs/specs/juno/amqp10-driver-implementation.rst

 Another alternative would be to choose a different protocol as the basis of the new driver.
-MQTT is focused on a pub-sub pattern and doesn't incorporate competing consumers as is required for the current olso.messaging semantics.
+MQTT is focused on a pub-sub pattern and doesn't incorporate competing consumers as is required for the current oslo.messaging semantics.
 STOMP doesn't define interoperable mechanisms for request-response.
 Since two of the existing drivers use earlier versions of AMQP, AMQP supports all the patterns needed and AMQP is an open standard (now standardised under ISO) it seems a